Monoclonal antibodies are free and effective against covid-19, but few people are getting them

 HHS data shows that 1.3 million doses have been shipped and 637,000 used.
 Most have gone to states where the virus is surging, including Florida, Texas, Louisiana and Arkansas.

 Another single monoclonal antibody, sotrovimab, made by GlaxoSmithKline and Vir Biotechnology, was given emergency use authorization in May.
-It is not free to patients, with a wholesale acquisition cost of $2,100 per dose.
-But a spokeswoman said the company has experienced a nearly 300 percent increase in orders between July and August.
+It is not free to patients, with a wholesale acquisition cost of $2,100 per dose, but the drug company said it would reimburse the cost of receiving the medication except for the amount covered by private insurance.

+A spokeswoman said the company has experienced a nearly 300 percent increase in orders between July and August.

 “The monoclonal antibodies work.
 They are safe, they’re free, they keep people out of the hospital, and help keep them alive,” Marcella Nunez-Smith, chair of the government’s COVID-19 Health Equity Task Force, said at a briefing Aug.
 12.